 (1) A faculty rich in varied intellectual backgrounds and perspectives.
 The Government Department at UT is large (around 60 faculty), meaning that there are leading experts working in a wide range of research areas, including the role of emotion in politics, the nature of political institutions, and the comparison of policy agendas worldwide (to mention just a few).

 (2) Culture of cutting-edge innovation.
 Tesla, Dell Technologies, and Oracle are all headquartered in Austin; Apple, IBM, and GM have major offices there as well.
 According to Manny Fernandez writing for the NY Times, “Few dispute that tech has turned Austin into one of the most vibrant and distinctive capital cities in America.”
 This spirit of creativity spills over into UT Austin, through, for example, the Texas Innovation Center.

 (3) Nature and weather.
-Austin gets on average 228 sunny days per year; December temperature is 56 degrees F (13 degrees C), so the numerous lakes, rivers, and trails in and around Austin are readily accessible all year.
+Austin gets on average 228 sunny days per year; the average December temperature is 56 degrees F (13 degrees C), so the numerous lakes, rivers, and trails in and around Austin are readily accessible all year.